BattletechModders/SkillBasedInit/README.md

 These items are known bugs or issues that should be resolved before declaring a 1.0 version.

-* Test interactions with init modifying abilities; Juggernaught, Offensive Push, etc
+* **Reported Working**: Test interactions with init modifying abilities; Juggernaught, Offensive Push, etc
+* **Reported Working**: Check out Cyclops init aura to see how that bonus interacts in this model.
-* Test interactions with init modifying components; primitive cockpits should offer no bonus, basic IS +1, Clan +2, DNI +3, EI +4
+* **Reported Working**: Test interactions with init modifying components; primitive cockpits should offer no bonus, basic IS +1, Clan +2, DNI +3, EI +4
 * Determine if there are other stats that should be evaluated.
 In particular "PhaseModifier" : "PhaseModifierSelf" may be appropriate to check on each round.
 * Extract logging from HBS.Logging to prevent duplication of logs
 * Show init bonus/malus on Lance/MechBay screens.
 Currently replaced with a - character to signify it's meaningless.
-* Check out Cyclops init aura to see how that bonus interacts in this model.
 * Init can wrap below 0 when it's dynamically applied.
 This can prevent a unit from activating at all.
-* Melee is being modifed by piloting below 0.
 * Percentages have too many significant digits (looks ugly in logs)
+*  DFA applies init penalties TWICE, both on attacker and self (if the DFA is failed!).
+This is because DFA is treated as two attacks.
+This may be okay, as DFA incurs a significant stability penalty.
+However, it also applies DFA damage to self on a failed roll - which can be brutal.
+Needs more investigation.

 ## Detailed Information